What is EtOH, and What Are the Symptoms of EtOH Abuse?

 It is these beverages that are the basis for all EtOH abuse.
 EtOH is an extremely strong central nervous system depressant.
 This means it is the primary factor in why alcohol is so dangerous.
-It is such a powerful nerve agent that it can significantly slow down the respiratory system to rates that can potentially be catastrophic.
+It is such a powerful nerve agent that it can significantly slow the respiratory system to potentially catastrophic rates.

-The effects EtOH abuse has on cognitive functions, motors skills memory and more have been well-documented and it has also been shown to be contributory in the slow but marked deterioration of nearly every system in the body.
-EtOH abuse is also a significant factor in an individual’s susceptibility to outside infection such as pneumonia, tuberculosis, and possibly even COVID variants.
+EtOH abuse’s effects on cognitive functions, motor skills, memory, and more have been well-documented.
+It has also been shown to contribute to the slow but marked deterioration of nearly every system in the body.
+EtOH abuse is also a significant factor in an individual’s susceptibility to outside infections such as pneumonia, tuberculosis, and possibly even COVID variants.

-There are a plethora of side effects that stem from EtOH abuse, and they can begin to become visible after only a short period of abuse.
-Some short-term side effects will be visible in just weeks, while some of the most severe long-term side effects may not be readily apparent until after the individual has been abusing EtOH for years and perhaps even decades.
+Many side effects stem from EtOH abuse, and they can begin to become visible after only a short period.
+Some short-term side effects will be visible in just weeks.
+In contrast, some of the most severe long-term side effects may not be readily apparent until after the individual has abused EtOH for years or even decades.
 Most are reversible if the individual seeks treatment in time.
-Some of the long-term results of EtOH abuse, however, may have permanent effects on the individual that cannot be recovered from.
+However, some of the long-term effects of EtOH abuse may permanently affect the individual that cannot be recovered.

-The short-term effects of EtOH abuse often include not only the physiological and mental effects but also the propensity and potential for serious injury while under the influence of EtOH.
-These situations can include things like car accidents, injuries from loss of coordination such as trips and falls, accidents at work, even drownings.
-Other indications of potential EtOH intoxication might include disorientation, emotional instability, bloodshot and partially closed eyes, slurred speech anxiety, and irritability.
+The short-term side effects of EtOH abuse often include not only the physiological and mental side effects but also the propensity and potential for serious injury while under the influence of EtOH.
+These situations can include car accidents, injuries from loss of coordination such as trips and falls, accidents at work, and even drownings.
+Other indications of potential EtOH intoxication might include disorientation, emotional instability, bloodshot and partially closed eyes, slurred speech, anxiety, and irritability.

-The long term effects of abusing EtOH will often include some or all of the following:
+The long-term side effects of abusing EtOH will often include some or all of the following:

 - Damage to the cerebellum, limbic system, and cerebral cortex, much of which may be irreversible.

-- A specific type of brain damage that occurs in severely addicted individuals, called Wet Brain.
+- A specific type of brain damage that occurs in severely addicted individuals called the Wet Brain.

 - Long-term EtOH abuse is one of the main causes of heart disease.